-Although weight-bearing activities contribute to the development and maintenance of bone mass, weightlessness and immobility can result in bone loss.
+Although weight-bearing and resistance activities contribute to the development and maintenance of bone mass, weightlessness and immobility can result in bone loss.
 Space travel has provided significant research data on the subject of weightlessness and bone loss.
 Astronauts exposed to the microgravity of space experience significant bone loss, leaving their bones weak and less able to support the body’s weight and movement upon return to Earth.

 Some people can’t perform weight-bearing activity.
 They include, for example, people who are on prolonged bed rest because of surgery, serious illness, or complications of pregnancy; and those who are experiencing immobilization of some part of the body because of stroke, fracture, spinal cord injury, or other chronic conditions.
 These people often experience a significant bone loss and are at high risk for developing osteoporosis and having a fracture.